webiny/webiny-js/docs/ARCHITECTURE_AND_CONCEPTS.md

 This means that we want to process hooks defined in each of these directories.
 What our deployment process does is, it tries to load `webiny.config.js` file in each of these folders, and executes the `hooks.stateChanged` callback (if it exists) and passes the environment being deployed, and the complete stack state.

-The hook implementation is up to the developer, but we provide the default implementation in our `@webiny/project-utils` package.
+The hook implementation is up to the developer, but we provide the default implementation in our `@webiny/project-utils` package and you can see how it's being used in `<webiny-js>/sample-project/apps/admin/webiny.config.js`.